 For a dipping sauce, use gluten-free soy sauce or tamari.
 (I personally like to mix tamari with chili garlic sauce for a kick).
 If you’re on the go, I highly recommend these awesome tamari to-go packets – perfect for portable travel.

 There you have it.
-Delicious and gluten-free California rolls to enjoy any time without worry of getting glutened.
+Delicious and gluten-free sushi rolls to enjoy any time without worry of getting glutened.
 Enjoy!